sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 | 9     | gNMI subscription                                                               |                     |
 | 9.1   | Subscribe to openconfig Event container and Alarm container.
 All events and alarms published to gNMI subscribed clients. |                    |
 | 10    | Clear all events (Best effort)                                                  |                     |

-### 1.1.2 Scalability Requirements

-EVENT table should support 40k/30-day records.
-Current active alarms are limited to total instances of unique alarms (which makes ALARM Table is a finite quantity)

 ## 1.2 Design Overview